zerowastefestival/zerowastefestival.github.io/_posts/2018-11-15-learn-knit-homeless-revived-yarn.md

 ---
 layout: post
-title: Learn to knit with Revived Yarn at the Christmas Festival
+title: Learn to Knit with Revived Yarn at the Christmas Festival

 category: 2018-12-festival